GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-67/index.md

 `BigInt`s are a new numeric primitive in JavaScript that can represent integers with arbitrary precision.
-Large integer IDs and high-accuracy timestamps can’t be safely represented as `Numbers` in JavaScript, which often leads to real-world bugs (because of which we often end up representing such numbers as strings instead).
+Large integer IDs and high-accuracy timestamps can't be safely represented as `Numbers` in JavaScript, which often leads to real-world bugs (because of which we often end up representing such numbers as strings instead).